deavmi/HaikuDocs/CONTRIBUTING.md

     * Crop screenshots as much as possible to the window (or whatever) being screenshotted.
     * Also, make the background of the screenshot either transparent (preferred) or white.
     * Screenshots are to be stored in the `img/` directory of the thing being documented.
-* You can use whatever Markdown editor you want to but when creating HTML files for the website documentation you must export them using Retext as your Markdown editor as the style is generates them in is the standard used here.
 * Take a look at [`TEMPLATE.md`](TEMPLATE.md) and follow its style but also actually look at the source code of the Markdown in that file.
 Take a look at [`docs/bundledSoftware/SoftwareUpdater/README.md`](docs/bundledSoftware/SoftwareUpdater/README.md) for the layout of what your document should look like.
 * If you have made a contribution then make sure to add yourself to the [`ACKNOWLEDGEMENTS.md`](ACKNOWLEDGEMENTS.md) file.
 * And have fun! ;)